 Sink your teeth into award-winning burgers at Park Burger RiNo.
 The casual spot offers beef, buffalo, turkey, and veggie burgers, always made from the highest quality ingredients.

 Or, go for a traditional barbeque at Smok Barbecue.
-The locally owned restaurant serves huge portions of a succulent selection of meats with a cocktail menu specifically designed to complement their smoky flavors.
+The locally-owned restaurant serves huge portions of a succulent selection of meats with a cocktail menu designed to complement its smoky flavors.

 Want to take a trip to Japan?
 Osaka Ramen serves authentic Japanese cuisine and new dishes with a creative twist.
-The restaurant has a minimal Japanese casual dining feel, so is a great place to unwind after a busy day.
+The restaurant has a minimal Japanese casual dining feel and is a great place to unwind after a busy day.